agentplug/agenthub/docs/.implementation_design/phase2.5_semantic_progress_tools/IMPLEMENTATION_PLAN.md

-# Phase 2.5 Semantic Progress & Tool Integration - Implementation Plan
+# Phase 2.5 Real MCP Tool Integration - Implementation Plan

 ## Overview
-This document provides the detailed step-by-step implementation plan for Phase 2.5, divided into 4 sequential steps.
-Each step is designed to be testable end-to-end before proceeding to the next.
+This document provides the detailed step-by-step implementation plan for Phase 2.5: **Real MCP Tool Integration** using the **official MCP Python SDK** from [https://github.com/modelcontextprotocol/python-sdk](https://github.com/modelcontextprotocol/python-sdk).
+The plan is divided into 4 sequential steps, each designed to be testable end-to-end before proceeding to the next.

 ## Core Principle: End-to-End Validation After Each Phase
 **Critical**: After each implementation phase, a comprehensive end-to-end test must be completed to validate the work and prevent redundant effort.
 This ensures that: